Australind: Geography

 James Battye described the area thus:

-Australind is beautifully situated on the eastern side of Leschenault Inlet, at a distance of about six miles (10 km) from Koombanah Bay, or, as it has been generally called, Port Leschenault, a good roadstead, within Point Casuarina, at the eastern extremity of Geographe Bay.
+Australind is beautifully situated on the eastern side of Leschenault Inlet, at a distance of about 6 mi from Koombanah Bay, or, as it has been generally called, Port Leschenault, a good roadstead, within Point Casuarina, at the eastern extremity of Geographe Bay.
 The bay is open only from north or north and by east to west-north-west or west and by north; but as there is a strong undercurrent setting out, ships ride safely even in heavy gales from that quarter.

 Facilities

-Australind has the Australind Village Shopping Centre, which contains a Coles supermarket, Aldi and various speciality stores.
-Treendale, a residential estate in Australind, is the location of the Treendale Shopping Centre, including a Woolworths supermarket which opened in February 2012.
-A 24/7 Spudshed supermarket opened off Paris Road in 2016.
+Australind has the Australind Village Shopping Centre, which contains Coles and Aldi supermarkets and various speciality stores.
+Treendale, a residential estate in Australind, is the location of the Treendale Shopping Centre.
 The 18-hole Bunbury Golf Club, which hosts the annual South West Open each June, is located within the Clifton Park estate in Australind.

+Attractions

+Australind Leschenault Waterways Discovery Centre & Jetty Walk, also known locally as the Australind Jetty Walk and Living Window, provides interpretive information about the estuary’s ecology and history.

+Historic attractions include and nearby St Nicholas Church.
+The Other family and cultural attractions include Karragarup Play Space, the Big Banksia sculpture, Kingston Estate Park Wetland Trail, the Danjoo Bilya Trail and Danjoo Bilya Paperbark Boardwalk, the Heart and Home sculpture, My Doll Cottage doll museum, and the Belvidere Day Use Site and Interpretive Walk.